CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/motion-magic.rst

 In addition to basic PID control, the Talon FX also supports onboard motion profiling using Motion Magic® controls.

+.. note:: For more information on feedback and feedforward gains, see :doc:`/docs/api-reference/device-specific/talonfx/closed-loop-requests`.

 Motion Magic®
 -------------